-This section takes a deeper dive into the five top causes of truck accidents in Tampa, Florida.
+This section takes a deeper dive into the top causes of truck accidents in Tampa, Florida.

 1. Driver Fatigue

 Driver fatigue is one of Florida's leading causes of truck accidents.
-And it is not surprising; fatigued driver is much less alert than they usually would be.
+And it is not surprising; fatigued drivers are much less alert than usual.
 As a result, drivers often need to react more quickly to avoid collisions.

 Hours of Service (HOS) - federal trucking laws - usually govern driver hours on the job by regulating:

 - The number of hours a driver can log during a specific week

 - The amount of time a driver must take off between shifts